hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 Stopping Sawtooth Components
 ============================

-To stop the validator, enter CTRL-c in the validator's terminal window.
-A single CTRL-c starts a graceful shutdown.
+To stop the validator, enter CTRL-c several times in the validator's terminal window.
-Enter multiple CTRL-c characters to force the validator to stop quickly.

-Stop the REST API and transaction processors by by entering CTRL-c in the appropriate windows.
+Stop the REST API and transaction processors by entering a single CTRL-c in the appropriate windows.